 Insist on discussing the fate of the 50,000 Pigs whenever and wherever HSUS representatives are making presentations on farm animal issues.
+Download our informational flyer to print out and distribute to audiences at these events.
 End the silence, and demand that HSUS stop betraying these animals, and millions more, by propagating the "humane" myth.

 Remaining silent, pretending nothing is wrong, only opens the door to even more outrageous abuses of the animals and the cause.

-Will you be a voice for the 50,000 pigs whose lives will be controlled and eventually stolen by HSUS VP Joe Maxwell and his business partners this year... and next year... and the year after that?
+Will you be a voice for the 50,000 pigs whose lives will be controlled and eventually stolen by HSUS senior executive Joe Maxwell and his business partners this year... and next year... and the year after that?

 Will you be a voice for the thousands more animals who will be slaughtered from other farms that Mr. Maxwell’s boss, HSUS President Wayne Pacelle, is promoting to the public -- farms which HSUS applauds for practicing the “right kind” of animal exploitation and killing?

-Will you be a voice for still thousands more whose dismembered body parts will be certified as “humane” by HSUS's president, Mr. Pacelle; by its former vice president, Miyun Park; by HSUS board member, John Mackey; and by their collaborators at Whole Foods' Global Animal Partnership?
+Will you be a voice for still thousands more whose dismembered body parts will be certified as “humane” by HSUS's president, Mr. Pacelle; by its former vice president, Miyun Park; by HSUS board member & Whole Foods Market CEO John Mackey; and by their collaborators at Whole Foods' Global Animal Partnership?